zellwk/zl-fetch/README.md

 # zlFetch

-zlFetch is a wrapper around fetch that provides you with a convenient way to may requests.
+zlFetch is a wrapper around fetch that provides you with a convenient way to make requests.

 It's features are as follows: